hpe-storage/truenas-csp/README.md

 Contributing to the TrueNAS CORE CSP is subject to the following [contributing](CONTRIBUTING.md) guidelines.

-# Other Containter Storage Providers for HPE CSI Driver
+# Other Container Storage Providers for HPE CSI Driver

 There's currently no other open source CSPs, but the official HPE CSI Driver for Kubernetes include: